nasa/puma/install/env/README.md

 # How to update the PuMA or PuMApy environment

-To update the conda environment with new python packages, you need to edit the .yml.meta files inside the [recipes](./recipes) folder and then run:
+To update the conda environment with new python packages, you need to edit the .yml.meta file and then run:

 	./update_env.sh